adyilam/adyilam/README.md

 🌱 I'm currently learning and expermenting on AI and ML

-👯 I’m interested on sharing my skill and looking to collaborate on Java, JS.
+👯 I’m interested on sharing my skill and looking to collaborate on Java/J2EE, JS.

 💼 I work as a Software Engineer